tailwindlabs/tailwindcss/docs/source/borders.md

 <h2 id="styles">Styles</h2>

-By default borders styles are set to <code class="inline">solid</code>.
+By default borders styles are set to `solid`.
 This be modified using the border style utilities.

 ```html
 <div class="border border-dashed"></div>